Reviewed by: MyTaxRebate Team on 10 Mar 2026 | Authority: s.469 TCA 1997

 Key Facts at a Glance

-- ✓ASD, ADHD, dyslexia, and general learning difficulty assessments all qualify.
+- ✓ASD, ADHD, dyslexia, dyscalculia, and general learning difficulty assessments all qualify when the above conditions are met.

 Who qualifies for educational psychological assessment tax relief